cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   therefore not be offered.
 Note that many MIME messages are general binary data and can therefore not be represented in a text string;
-  {{?IANA.cbor-tags}} lists a registration for tag number 257 that is similar to tag number 36 but is used with an enclosed byte string.)
+  {{?IANA.cbor-tags}} lists a registration for tag number 257 that is similar to tag number 36 but uses a byte string as its tag content.)

 Note that tag numbers 33 and 34 differ from 21 and 22 in that the data is transported in base-encoded form for the former and in raw byte string